ichthyosaurus/sailfish-patch/MANPAGE.md

 or grab the source from <https://github.com/sunaku/md2man>.

 ## DEPENDENCIES
-`sailfish-patch` internally depends on the following external programs, scripts, and/or libraries.
-Make sure they are all installed and setup correctly.
+`sailfish-patch` is written purely in `bash` but has the following dependencies:

 - patch
 - git